economidis-nick/createXSDforxMCF/README.md

 #### `V3.1.1/` contains:
 * the improved specification document V3.1.1,
-* the developed &chi;MCF3.1 schema, and
+* the improved &chi;MCF3.1.1 schema, and
 * the accompanying examples for the updated document
 * a `test_suite` used for test-driven development of the schema

 #### `ISO PAS 8329/` contains:
-* the source for the officially published ISO standard,
+* the source for the officially published ISO standard, which is &chi;MCF3.1.1, with some occasional minor bug fixes.
-* including all the artefacts of &chi;MCF3.1.1, with some occasional minor bug fixes.
+* referring to the artefacts (graphics, examples, test cases) of &chi;MCF3.1.1.

+#### `VDA_FAT_AK_25/` contains:
+* external presentations of &chi;MCF, e.g. at conferences,
+* additional helpful material, *not* used by the official standard document, and
+* minutes and attachments from working group meetings.

 ---